 Please note that these data are only the raw counts of components of the different variables.
 In order for these data to be used, you must conduct calculations to convert these raw counts to variables.
 In addition, you are likely to need to aggregate multiple speech acts to your unit of analysis.
 Some of the processes for aggregation and calculation are discussed below.
 While it is possible to use the speech act itself as a unit of analysis (the raw counts still need to be converted to variables), note that many speech acts simply do not have enough verbal material to produce meaningful numbers.
 Therefore, we recommend some aggregation strategy that combines multiple speech acts.

 In order to manage the data set in its disaggregated form you must choose a unit of analysis and sum the columns based on this selection.
 From these raw totals you can perform the proper mathematical operations to achieve valid scores of LTA and OpCode.
-To facilitate users with the tools needed to achieve this aggregation I have generated a python package that does the computations. * You can find this package on my GitHub HERE with installation and example usage.
+To facilitate users with the tools needed to achieve this aggregation Josh Lambert has kindly generated a python package that does the computations. * You can find this package on his GitHub HERE with installation and example usage.

 If you use a tool outside of python, the formulae for each of these operations are also provided in text format on the FAQ page.